pyca/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

         In most cases users should use
         :class:`~cryptography.hazmat.primitives.ciphers.aead.ChaCha20Poly1305`
-        instead of this class.
+        instead of this class. `ChaCha20` alone does not provide integrity so it must be combined with a MAC to be secure.
+        :class:`~cryptography.hazmat.primitives.ciphers.aead.ChaCha20Poly1305`
+        does this for you.

     ChaCha20 is a stream cipher used in several IETF protocols.
 It is standardized in :rfc:`7539`.

     :param bytes key: The secret key.
-This must be kept secret. ``256`` bits in length.
+This must be kept secret. ``256`` bits (16 bytes) in length.

     :param bytes nonce: Should be unique, a :term:`nonce`.
 It is critical to never reuse a ``nonce`` with a given key.
 Any reuse of a